colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 This distributed model scales better than centralized "data team does everything" approaches.

 **Echo's gap:** Data access was entirely ad-hoc.
 Developers emailed the data team requesting database credentials.
-No catalog existed—knowledge lived in people's heads and scattered Confluence pages.
+No catalog existed - knowledge lived in people's heads and scattered Confluence pages.
 No SLAs.
 No clear ownership.
 The agent project required data from 8 different systems, and provisioning access took 3 weeks and involved 12 people.
-When they attempted to build multiple specialized agents, they had no framework for coordination—agents couldn't share context or delegate tasks, requiring manual integration work for each interaction pattern.
+When they attempted to build multiple specialized agents, they had no framework for coordination - agents couldn't share context or delegate tasks, requiring manual integration work for each interaction pattern.
 Layer 7 was completely missing.
-No transparency metadata—couldn't trace data origin or quality.
-No cost attribution—didn't know which team's agents were driving infrastructure costs.
-No failure recovery—agent crashes caused complete workflow failures.
+No transparency metadata - couldn't trace data origin or quality.
+No cost attribution - didn't know which team's agents were driving infrastructure costs.
+No failure recovery - agent crashes caused complete workflow failures.

 ---